leejunta/indigo/_posts/2017-04-08-employment.markdown

-Title I of the Americans with Disabilities Act Amendments Act (ADAAA), the updated version of the Americans with Disabilities Act, requires employers to provide reasonable accomodations to qualified applicants or employees, with the exception of companies with fewer than 15 employees (ADA).
+Title I of the Americans with Disabilities Act Amendments Act (ADAAA), the updated version of the Americans with Disabilities Act, requires employers to provide reasonable accomodations to qualified applicants or employees, with the exception of companies with fewer than 15 employees^3^.
 The data suggests that either accomodations are insufficient, employers are not complying with this law, or people with disabilities are unqualified for most available jobs.
 I am willing to bet that Stephen Hawking with disagree with the last